flux-capacitor/flux-capacitor/README.md

-# ⏩ FastForward
+# Flux Capacitor

-A modern and versatile approach towards data storage.
+Data storage as it's supposed to be.
 Easy to use, event-based, functional.
+Gives you control over time and data.

-- Like redux for the backend, event-based persistent data storage
+- Works like [Redux](https://github.com/reactjs/redux), but in the backend and with persistent data
 - Not a new kind of database, but microservice on top of popular databases
-- Works like redux, needs very little effort to provide complex features (see [No code is good code](#no-code-is-good-code))
+- Provides complex features with little effort (see [No code is good code](#no-code-is-good-code))
 - Isomorphic reducers: Can re-use the store's reducers in the frontend!
-- Reducers similar to redux' reducers

 **Alpha release - Keep your seatbelt fastened during the flight**